jvanasco/pyramid_formencode_classic/README.md

 80% of this code is adapted from Pylons, 20% is outright copy/pasted.

 released under the BSD license, as it incorporates some Pylons code (which was BSD)

+### Are there tests?

+Yes.
+The `0.2.0` release includes a full test suite to ensure forms print as expected.